-The survey focuses on total compensation, which has two main components: 1) gross wages and salaries; and 2) employer's social contributions.
-Data on remuneration levels were asked for full time jobs:
+The survey focuses on total compensation, which has two main components: 1) wages and salaries, and 2) employer's social contributions.
+Data on remuneration levels were asked for full time jobs.

-- 1. Gross wages and salaries include the values of any social contributions, income taxes, etc., payable to the employee even if they are actually withheld by the employer for administrative convenience or other reasons and paid directly to social insurance schemes, tax authorities, etc., on behalf of the employee.
+1. Gross wages and salaries which include the values of any social contributions, income taxes, etc., payable by the employee even if they are actually withheld by the employer for administrative convenience or other reasons and paid directly to social insurance schemes, tax authorities etc., on behalf of the employee.
 Employer's social contributions are not included in gross wages and salaries.
-In-kind compensation is excluded from the survey.
-Gross wages and salaries include: - Basic wages and salaries refer to the regular annual payments to employees for their time worked and services delivered to government.
-Although salaries and wages are paid at regular weekly, monthly or other intervals, for the purposes of this survey the annual salary was requested.
-Overtime payments are excluded from the data. - Additional payments because of the difficulties in getting exhaustive data and ensuring comparability across countries, additional payments have been limited to its most significant categories including: - Compensations for time not worked make reference to annual leave and statutory holidays only. - Bonuses and gratuities regularly paid refer to year-end and seasonal bonuses; profit-sharing bonuses; and additional payments in respect of vacation, supplementary to normal vacation pay and other bonuses and gratuities. - Bonuses and gratuities not paid in a regular fashion (performance-related pay) refer to ad hoc bonuses or other exceptional payments linked to the overall performance of the employee to which he/she may be entitled.
+In kind compensation is excluded from the survey (unless a government cannot exclude them, in which case, a note needs to explain the situation).
+Gross wages and salaries include:

+- Basic wages and salaries (as laid down in the salary scales) refer to the regular annual payments to employees for their time worked and services delivered to government.
+Although salaries and wages are paid at regular weekly, monthly or other interval, for the purposes of this survey the annual salary is requested.
+Overtime payments are excluded from the data. - Additional payments because of the difficulties in getting exhaustive data and ensuring comparability across countries, additional payments have been limited to its most significant categories including: - Compensations for time not worked make reference to annual leave and bank holidays only.

+- Bonuses and gratuities regularly paid refer to year-end and seasonal bonuses; profitsharing bonuses; and additional payments in respect of vacation, supplementary to normal vacation pay and other bonuses and gratuities. - Bonuses and gratuities not paid in a regular fashion (performance-related pay) refer to ad hoc bonuses or other exceptional payments linked to the overall performance of the employee to which he/she may be entitled.

-- 2. Employer's social contributions are social contributions payable by employers to social security funds or other employment-related social insurance schemes to secure social benefits (health insurance, pensions) for their employees: - Employer's contribution to statutory social security schemes or to private funded social insurance schemes for covering old age, pension, sickness and health.
+2. Employers' social contributions are social contributions payable by employers to social security funds or other employment-related social insurance schemes to secure social benefits (health insurance, pensions) for their employees.
+Employers' social contributions can be divided into:

+- Employer's contribution to statutory social security schemes or to private funded social insurance schemes for covering old age, pension, sickness and health.
 Employer's social contributions represent social contributions payable by employers to social security funds or other employment-related social insurance schemes to secure social benefits (health insurance, pensions) for their employees.
-In some countries, these social contributions pay for public schemes, while in others they pay for private schemes.
-Employer's social contributions sometimes also include specific funds created, for example, in social agreements.
-Data collected on employer's social contributions have been limited in the 2011 survey to health and pension plans, which represent the majority of employer's social contributions. - Unfunded employees' social benefits paid by employers limited to health and pension benefits.
-The term "unfunded" refers to social benefits for which no social security fund exists and there is no official tracking of social contributions.
-Unfunded pension or health schemes exist in many countries: in that case, it is the general government budget that pays for civil servants pensions/health benefits.
-In a number of countries, the employee and employer contributions do not cover all the costs associated with the social benefits of government employees.
-In those cases, special lines in the budget are often dedicated to covering this unfunded part of social benefits.
+In some countries, these social contributions pay for public schemes, while in others for private schemes.
+Employer's social contributions sometimes also include specific funds created for example in social agreements.
+Data collected on employer's social contributions have been limited to health and pension plans, which represent the majority of employer's social contributions. - Unfunded2 employees social benefits paid by employers limited to health and pension benefits.
+They represent the counterpart to social benefits paid directly by general government institutions without participating in, or establishing a fund, reserve or other special scheme for this purpose.
+Since these contributions do not involve actual cash flows, they have to be imputed.
+These unfunded pension or health schemes exist in many countries.